Jaysmito101/TerraForge3D/README.md

 # Support

-Any support is highly appretiated!
+Any support is highly appreciated!
-Please considering tweeting about this to spread the word and help this project grow.
+Please consider tweeting about this to spread the word and help this project grow.
 You could join my patreon and get early access to TerraForge3D builds, some great terrain files, many more things (<a href="https://patreon.com/jaysmito101">Patreon</a>)

 ## Download TerraForge3D : https://github.com/Jaysmito101/TerraForge3D/releases/tag/v2.3